sap-tutorials/Tutorials/tutorials/iot-part6-hcp-services/iot-part6-hcp-services.md

 ---
-title: SAP Cloud Platform IoT for Neo: Enable and configure
+title: Enable and configure (IoT for Neo)
 description: Setup and configure the use of the IoT for Neo environment in SAP Cloud Platform
 primary_tag: products>sap-cloud-platform-internet-of-things
 tags: [topic>internet-of-things, products>sap-cloud-platform-internet-of-things, tutorial>beginner ]